 Big Wheel Keep on Turning [Oberlin Alumni Magazine, Fall 2015 cover story| PDF]

 Can a quirky, ingenious contraption built by an Oberlin alum help save our harbors, rivers, and oceans?

 Deadspin: The Stacks

-Occasional pieces on sports, culture, and photography (not necessarily in that order)
+Occasional pieces on sports, culture, and photography for the original, pre-mass-editorial-resignation Deadspin.

-Book reviews published in the West Coast's premier alt-weekly
+Book reviews for the West Coast's premier alt-weekly.